Once your data license is approved, request a Workspace to access data for permitted use and run your analysis.

 2. Select a workspace size: consider a larger workspace size if you will use applications such as Power BI or Tableau, for transactional data or mapping purposes as they may require more memory to run your analysis.

-- What application can I use to access tables in the DW?
+- What application can I use to access tables in the Workspace?
 Most analysts use SQL Workbench, python or R to connect to the redshift database to access tables for analysis

 - Do I need a software license?
 Yes, for software such as Tableau, Excel, etc you are required to bring your own license

-- What other software do you support?
+- What software do you support?
 Please click here for a full list of supported software

 - Can't find what you're looking for?
 Contact firstname.lastname@example.org to make a request if the version or software you require is not listed.
 Make sure you provide your workspace name, project name / id, and the software name / version you would like to install, as well as link to download the software.